 Exciting, you got the house-sit!

 Make sure to make arrangements with the homeowner about when you are coming to the house.
-Twice we arrived a couple days before the house owners were leaving.
+Twice we arrived a couple of days before the house owners were leaving.
 Just to get to know everything about the house and pets.
 The other times we arrived on the day they left.
 It depends on what the homeowner wants and feels comfortable with.
 Make sure you know the important things about the house and pets; when do you feed the pets?
 Where do you put the garbage?
 What to do with the mail?
 Ask if, and how often, the house owner wants to be updated while they’re away (daily? weekly?).
 Don’t forget to ask about vet-information and emergency contacts.
 You never know what can happen.